starnowski/posmulten/README.md

 <b>INFORMATION!</b> There is a [task](https://github.com/starnowski/posmulten/issues/138) whose goal is to add the ability to pass a null value as a map to give the same result.

 ### Force RLS Policy for table owner
-In situation when shared schema strategy has to be created for database user that is a tables owner in schema TODO
+In situation when RLS policy has to be created for database user that is a tables owner in schema then there has to additional DDL instruction created for each table.

+TODO

 ### Adding a foreign key constraint